AltziTS007/talos_sim/README.md

 <img title="D.I.R." alt="Alt text" src="/images/dir_horizontal.png">

 ## Introduction
 Welcome to the talos_sim repository!
 This project provides a simulation environment for the Talos robot, a Mobile Manipulator AMR designed for research and development in robotics, especially for the international RoboCup@Work competition.
 The repository is tailored for ROS Noetic and includes all the necessary tools to simulate the Talos robot in a virtual environment.
+Our robot is custom-made primarily because securing sponsorships for our project was challenging, and we aimed to develop a cost-effective yet efficient solution.
+Moreover, we believe that developing custom-made robots can foster innovative research by allowing teams to explore unique designs and approaches tailored to specific problems.

 <img title="D.I.R.
 TALOS" alt="Alt text" src="/images/talos_INVERTED.png">